This post may contain affiliate links. Purchases made through affiliate links may provide a commission for me – at no extra cost to you.

-For years I used the free version of Canva but now I use the plan that costs $156 (£125) per year.
+For years I used the free version of “Canva” but now I use the plan that costs $156 (£125) per year.

 My stock footage comes from a website called Envato Elements*.

 They have all kinds of really niche videos.
-There aren’t lots of cruise related videos, but that’s not really what I use it for.
+There aren’t lots of cruise-related videos, but that’s not really what I use it for.

 Envato Elements costs roughly $260 (£174) per year.

 To run my live streams I use Streamyard.
-Streamyard is pretty basic in what it does but it allows me to add comments to the screen, invite guests and play videos.
+Streamyard is pretty basic in what it does, but it allows me to add comments to the screen, invite guests and play videos.

 I have the professional Streamyard plan, so that I can broadcast in HD.
 It costs $480 (£380) per year.

-Ad Revenue on my Website
+Ad Revenue On My Website

-The ads on my website work in a similar way.
+The Ads on my website work in a similar way.

 If you’re somebody who’s been looking at lots of hats recently, you might see adverts for hats.
-For me, it’s mostly cruises, surprise surprise!
+For me – it’s mostly cruises.
+No surprises there!

 The ads also depend on the content of the page.
-Occasionally the ads will be something funny.
-I wrote a post recently about shaving my head for a cancer support charity and the ads were all for electric razors.
+Occasionally the Ads will be something funny – I wrote a post recently about shaving my head for a cancer support charity and the Ads were all for electric razors!

-The ads on my website are currently run by the ad network Mediavine.
+The Ads on my website are currently run by the ad network Mediavine.

-I can’t recommend Mediavine enough if you’re at the 50,000 sessions per month level that Mediavine requires I’d definitely encourage you to apply.
+I can’t recommend Mediavine enough.
+If you’re at the 50,000 sessions per month level that Mediavine requires, I’d definitely encourage you to apply.

 If you’re not already getting our emails, sign up here: Emma Cruises.

-Income Stream #5 – Cruise Sales
+Income Stream #4 – Cruise Sales

 For the last couple of years, I’ve worked with Travel Counsellors, a UK travel agency to book cruises for my audience.

-After I found Emma, and booked multiple cruises with her I realised that Travel Counsellors were always going to be my recommendation and agent of choice.
+After I found Emma – and booked multiple cruises with her, I realised that Travel Counsellors were always going to be my recommendation and agent of choice.

-If you’re from the UK and would like to book through us, please fill in our cruise quote form here: Book a Cruise.
+If you’re from the UK and would like to book through us, please fill in our cruise quote form here:

-Income Stream #6 – Affiliate Sales
+Income Stream #5 – Affiliate Sales

 I am a member of multiple affiliate programs and you’ll often see on my website links that say (affiliate link) beside them.

-When I’m asked on YouTube about the map, I share the affiliate link which is then tracked.
+When I’m asked on YouTube about the map – I share the affiliate link which is then tracked.

 You’ll find affiliate links in quite a few of my posts.
 If I am linking to a company I’ll usually see if they have an affiliate program set up, if they don’t, I’ll often work with the company to create one.

-Income Stream #7 – Sponsored Content
+Income Stream #6 – Sponsored Content